mfkiwl/precise_gps/README.md

 }
 ```

-Here name denotes the training instance.
-For further explanation see `app.py`.
-See example json-files in `run_files`.
+Here `<name>` denotes the training instance, and it can be any string.
+For further explanation see `app.py`, also, you can check json-file examples from `run_files`.
 We are able to run multiple separate instances with one run command.
-The results are saved into `results/<name>.pkl`.
+The results are saved into `results/raw/<name>.pkl`.
+If you want to run many json-files at the same time, see `run_all.sh`.